§ 91.107 IMPOUNDMENT; REDEMPTION.

 (H) Unclaimed animals become the property of the Department of Animal Control and may be placed for adoption or humanely euthanized, pursuant to § 91.120.

-(I) An animal that has been previously impounded stray or at-large and is now being redeemed for the second or subsequent redemption, will be required to be spayed or neutered by a licensed veterinarian at the owner's expense.
-Arrangements to perform the procedure must be made within 24 hours of reclaim and enforcement action pending spay/neuter completion will be issued at the time of reclaim.
+(I) An animal that has been previously impounded stray or at-large and is now being redeemed for the second or subsequent redemption, will be spayed or neutered at the direction of the animal shelter by a licensed veterinarian at the owner’s expense prior to reclamation.